akashnevtia/Location_Tracker/README.md

 # Location_Tracker
-Android app that tracks your daily travel path!
+Welcome to our Android app that tracks your daily travel path!
+This app was developed using Android Studio, Google Maps API, Google Firebase, Google Firestore, and Java.
+With this app, you can easily track your activity and see your travel history displayed as a trail on the map.
+All of your travel data is securely stored using Google Firestore and authenticated with Google Firebase.